6 Natural Ways to Bring the Outdoors Indoors

 Here’s how you can let the light in for a healthy biorhythm:

 • Expose yourself to natural light early in the morning.
 Open your curtains and depending on the season, drink your cup of coffee out on the patio.
+Even 10 to 15 minutes of morning daylight can reset your internal clock.
 And if you can, walking a ‘Morning Mile’ is a powerful way to boost your energy, mood and deep sleep.

 • Grab the window seat on the bus or train.
 If you have flexible workspaces, sit at a desk near a window.
 (Bonus points for overlooking natural surroundings!)